 Crypto-C ME is classified as a multi-chip standalone cryptographic module for the purposes of FIPS 140-2.
 As such, Crypto-C ME must be tested on a specific operating system and computer platform.
 The cryptographic boundary includes Crypto-C ME running on selected platforms running selected operating systems while configured in "single user" mode.
-Crypto-C ME is validated as meeting all FIPS 140-2 Security Level 1 security requirements.
+Crypto-C ME is validated as meeting all FIPS 140-2 Security Level 2 for Roles, Services and Authentication, Security Level 3 for Design Assurance, and Overall Security Level 1 security requirements.

 Crypto-C ME is packaged as a set of dynamically loaded shared libraries containing the module's entire executable code.
 The Crypto-C ME toolkit relies on the physical security provided by the hosting general purpose computer (GPC) in which it runs.
+A Level 2 hosting GPC operational environment should incorporate a Common Criteria Evaluation Assurance Level 2 (EAL2) operating system and the enclosure should be at least opaque and be either lockable or tamper evident.